Set Current Location

 Death Valley National Park is famed for its extreme arid temperatures.
-While it's difficult to believe much can survive the boiling temperatures up to 134 degrees Fahrenheit (57 degrees centigrade), the park's desert wildlife proves otherwise.
+While it's difficult to believe much can survive the sweltering temperatures, which go up to 120 degrees Fahrenheit (49 degrees centigrade), the park's desert wildlife proves otherwise.
 Home to the Bighorn Sheep, Coyote and the evergreen creosote bush, the desert changes through the seasons and offers up a burst of colors in spring when the wildflowers bloom spectacularly.
-Top scenic spots include Zabriskie Point, overlooking the sci-fiesque multi-hued Furnace Creek; otherworldly Twenty Mule Team Canyon and the badlands; and the desolate Mesquite Flat Sand Dunes.
+Top scenic spots include Zabriskie Point, overlooking the sci-fiesque multi-hued Furnace Creek, otherworldly Twenty Mule Team Canyon and the badlands, and the desolate Mesquite Flat Sand Dunes.

 Considered to have existed for almost 760,000 years, the Mono Lake is among the oldest in the country.
 Boasting an extremely productive ecosystem, the desert lake has always been a source of wonder for many.
-The wonder only escalated when, after huge amounts of water were diverted to another location, great calcium-carbonate formations were exposed.
-These geological formations, called tufa towers, stretched to almost 30 feet (9 meters).
+The wonder only escalated when, after huge amounts of water were diverted to another location, massive calcium-carbonate formations were exposed.
+These geological formations, called tufa towers, are almost 30 feet (9 meters) tall.
 Owing to the mystique of the tufa towers, the rare flora and fauna, and the brilliant green shade that the lake takes on in spring, a large number of tourists visit this spot every year.

 Azure blue skies and emerald green waters make up the magnificent Lake Tahoe and its surroundings.
 A large freshwater lake in the Sierra Nevada, Lake Tahoe is located along the border of the US states of California and Nevada.
 It is considered the largest alpine lake in North America and was formed about 2 million years ago.
 During the summer, the lake is perfect for water sports, including swimming and scuba diving.
 During winter, the area is draped in sheets of soft white snow that make for ideal skiing conditions.
 On top of gorgeous mountain and lake scenery, there are also ski resorts, casinos and many more tourist attractions here.

-A World Heritage Site, Yosemite National Park is a bountiful reserve nestled in the heart of the Sierra Nevada, a mere 40 miles (225 km) to the east of San Francisco.
+A World Heritage Site, Yosemite National Park is a bountiful reserve nestled in the heart of the Sierra Nevada, over 140 miles (225 km) to the east of San Francisco.
 Giant sequoias tower to dizzying heights at the Mariposa Grove, while the bare walls of the hulking Domes rise from the verdant depths of the valley.
-From the thunderous descent of the Yosemite Falls to the to the wildflower-laden Tuolumne Meadows, the Yosemite National Park is a tapestry of awe-inspiring spectacles, dappled with pristine lakes and etched with canyons; a maze of stark granite walls riddled with tumbling cascades that drench the scene in a cool mist.
-Amid the varied habitats of the Yosemite National Park thrives a fascinating variety of flora and fauna including the endemic Sierra Nevada bighorn sheep.
-Visited by thousands each year, the Yosemite National Park continues to inspire awe in the hearts of even the most irreverent.
+From the thunderous descent of the Yosemite Falls to the wildflower-laden Tuolumne Meadows, the Yosemite National Park is a tapestry of awe-inspiring spectacles, dappled with pristine lakes and etched with canyons; a maze of stark granite walls riddled with tumbling cascades that drench the scene in a cool mist.
+Amid the varied habitats of the Yosemite National Park thrive a fascinating variety of flora and fauna including the endemic Sierra Nevada bighorn sheep.
+Visited by thousands each year, the Yosemite National Park continues to inspire awe in the hearts of all those who venture here.
 There are several permanent campgrounds and accommodations, dining options, a visitor center, and a myriad of hiking trails at the Yosemite National Park, weaving the perks of civilization through the heart of the wilderness.

 Nestled in the midst of the Sierra National Forest, with lofty mountains and majestic pine trees forming a stunning background, Bass Lake is a popular tourist destination throughout the year.
 Just a few miles away from the gateway of the Yosemite National Park, it is also a census-designated place.
 It is said that when the Mono Indians came to inhabit this area, it was a lovely meadow with a creek flowing through it.
 The lake was formed after a dam was built on the creek for electricity.
 Known as Crane Valley Reservoir, it lost all its fish when a lumber company polluted the lake.
 It was restored and filled with bass, hence its present name.
 Today, it has a rich population of bluegill, bass, carp, rainbow trout, crappie, Kokanee salmon and catfish.
 This gorgeous reservoir with its warm turquoise waters and many marinas, offers several recreational opportunities.
 From fishing to swimming, boating to hiking, picnicking, wakeboarding, water skiing, water scooting and camping, there is plenty to do on its shores.
 Its north shore features three resorts, private cabins and vacation rentals.
 Don't miss this spot if you are looking for a memorable, mountain lake experience.